C++ Search Algorithms

 Found two adjacent 4s starting at position 3

 A subrange is an example of a C++ view.
-We introduced subranges in our introduction to range-based algorithms, and we have a dedicated lesson on views:
+We introduced these concepts earlier in the course:

-Therefore, we can check if our search did not find anything by comparing iterators.
-Below, we show two options:
+Therefore, we can check if our search did not find anything by checking for these conditions.
+Below, we show both options:

 #include <algorithm>